 Ideally, enterprises have several Domain Controllers—each having a copy of the Active Directory (AD).

-All the user login credentials from the network are held and consolidated in Active Directory Domain Controller service.
+All the user login credentials from the network are held and consolidated in Domain Controller in the Active Directory service.
 Hence, DC uses the Active Directory to house the user database and login information.

 Hence, here’s a breakdown of the roles and responsibilities of a Domain Controller (DC):